Jupiter grape

 The Jupiter grape is an interspecific seedless Muscat grape developed at the University of Arkansas in 1998.
-It is a cross of Arkansas 1258 x Arkansas 1762.
+It is a cross of Arkansas 1258 x Arkansas 1762, both of them V. labrusca and V. vinifera hybrids.
 The Muscat flavor comes from “Gold” (vitis vinifera) variety; the seedlessness comes from “Reliance” (vitis labrusca) variety.

-Contains V. labrusca and V. vinifera.
-This grape variety is patented by the University of Arkansas.
+This 1998 grape variety patent by the University of Arkansas lapsed in 2019..

 Jupiter has large, oval blue-purple berries on large clusters.
 Its skins are not too tough or too tart to impede its desirability as a table grape.
 It has mild but pleasant flavor and a pronounced flowery "Muscat-type" aromatic profile that carries through in wines made from it.
 It can be trained to an upright growth habit.
 The grape has moderate-to-strong resistance to fungal diseases, and can be grown successfully in climates as different as the South and the Pacific Northwest.
-The variety can attain 21 Brix in sugars and can reach a high yield of approximately 8-13 tons per acre, making it a potentially valuable cash crop.
+The variety can attain 21 Brix in sugars and has reached high yields of 25-29 tons per acre.
 On the negative side, in SW Washington State, it suffers from poor summer drought resistance (on an especially dry, well-drained single site location - perhaps that site is not suitable for commercial viticulture) even with some supplemental irrigation, and from cluster shatter during automated mechanical harvest.